Adress: Nokiankatu 1, FI-38210 Sastamala, Finland

 Aqvacomp is a new type of biocomposite that utilises pulp fibre from forest to reinforce plastic materials.
-A company with the very same name starts production of composite in connection with pulp mill of Metsä Fibre in Rauma.
-Later in 2017 the company starts production at the bioproducts mill of the same company in Äänekoski.
+A company with the very same name has started production of composite in connection with pulp mill of Metsä Fibre in Rauma.
+Later the company starts production at the Metsä Fibre bioproducts mill in Äänekoski.

 The granulated composite of pulp and plastics produced by the company is used in musical instruments, for example.
 Many references show that, in terms of its quality, the composite is even better than many rare and threatened wood species, such as ebony.
 What is more, the production is rapid: the fingerboard for a guitar can be produced in one minute by injection moulding.